 Staying nourished goes a long way, so consider keeping non-perishable snacks around your desk and kitchen.
 This could include nuts and seeds containing vitamin E, with antioxidants that are shown to slow cognitive decline as you age.
-Inserting whole grains into your lunch provides fullness as well as giving you proper fiber in your diet.
+Inserting whole grains into your lunch provides fullness as well as gives you proper fiber in your diet.

 3. Stand and move around throughout the day

 Taking time away from your desk is just as important as the time you spend at it.
 Standing up for micro-breaks to make coffee, walking around the block, or even just looking out the window can all help with productivity and focus.